 The film is a great success.

-In 1953, he won 1st prize for mountain film and best color film at the Trento Film Festival in Italy.
+In 1953, it won 1st prize for mountain film and best colour film at the Trento Film Festival in Italy.

 This will be followed by a roadshow across France.